Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 > [!primary]
 >
-> Currently, the File Storage Service can only be accessed and managed via OpenStack CLI with the Manila plugin.
+> Currently, the File Storage Service can only be accessed and managed via OVH APIs, OpenStack CLI with the Manila plugin and Terraform.
 Other interfaces will be supported in the future.
 >

 > [!tabs]
 > Via the OpenStack CLI with the Manila plugin
+>> **0\.
+Additional requirements**
+>>
+>> - Make sure openstack user has Administrator or Share operator role
+>>
 >> **1\.
 Install the Manila CLI Plugin**
 >>
 >> If the Manila commands are not yet available, install the plugin: